-My son was home for the holidays and discussion turned to recipes, and this is one of his favorites.
-I was in a soup mood and need of leftovers.
+We were in a soup mood and needed leftovers.
 In spite of this not being very “cooking for two” friendly, we finished every last drop without freezing.

 An excellent soup as expected.
 This would be a great company recipe to cook ahead.

-Notes: The original recipe calls for the beans to be put in with their packing liquid.
-This does increase the sodium some (and I had caught heat on this before) so I did rinse the beans and then added a can of beef broth to replace the liquids.
+The Beans: The original recipe calls for the beans to be put in with their packing liquid.
+This does increase the sodium some, so I did rinse the beans and then added a can of beef broth to replace the liquids.

 This is a thick soup as written.
 I liked it better with another can of broth.

-While the meat in browning, dice one medium onion, and chop three stalks celery.
+While the meat is browning, dice one medium onion and chop three stalks celery.
 Juline one large or 2 medium carrots.
 Mince 2 cloves garlic.

 Add the prepared veggies to the browned meat.
 Cook over medium heat for about 10 minutes.

-Add 2 – 14 1/2 oz cans diced tomatoes, 15 oz can tomato sauce, 12oz of V8 vegetable juice, 1 t vinegar, 1 1/2 t salt, 1 t oregano, 1 t basil, 1/2 t pepper and 1/2 t thyme.
-Add 1 can each red kidney and great northern beans.
-I rinsed the beans and added a can of beef broth.
-Add the second can of broth of you want a little more of a soup texture (which is what I remember the original like).
+Add two 14 1/2 oz cans diced tomatoes, 15 oz can tomato sauce, 12oz of tomato or V8 vegetable juice, 1 teaspoon vinegar, 1 teaspoon salt, 1 teaspoon oregano, 1 teaspoon basil, 1/2 teaspoon pepper and 1/2 teaspoon thyme.
+Add the rinsed the beans and added a can of beef broth.
+Add the second can of broth if you want a little more of a soup texture.
+Simmer for 1 hour.

 After the soup has simmered for one hour, add the al dente pasta a simmer another 10 minutes before serving.